raspy135/Qun-synthesizer/firmware/README.md

 There are two ways to update firmware.
 One is using Flash download tool.
 This is easier option for most of people, but works only on Windows.
 Another option is using esptool.py.
-This requires Terminal operation and basic knowledge of Python, so it will be more advanced, but it should not be hard.
+It will be a bit more advanced, but it should not be hard.

 ## Steps to update by using esptool.py (Mac OS X, Linux, or Windows)